konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 Bell Labs part.
 Today, and basically this article was written because of it, Bell Labs (now  owned by Nokia) [announced][plan9-announcement] that is transferring  copyright to  [Plan 9 Foundation][p9f]  incorporated by the Plan 9 creators allowing development  to carry on.
-Along with this latest Plan 9 codebase was relicensed under MIT.
+Along with this, all Plan 9 releases were relicensed under MIT.

-Concluding this section, it should be noted that Plan 9 is known for far more than its  distributed model, and post covering  those other aspects should eventually follow.
+Concluding this section, it should be noted that Plan 9 is known for far more than its distributed model,  and posts covering those other aspects should eventually follow.

 [ast-dos]: https://cds.cern.ch/record/400319/files/p101.pdf